 Landscaping an entire front yard may seem like an expensive project, and that’s because it usually is!
-Fortunately, you can make your home look perfect with these low maintenance front yard budget landscaping ideas for the front yard.
+Fortunately, you can make your front yard look perfect with these low maintenance landscaping ideas.
 Which one will you pick?

 Low Maintenance Front Yard Budget Landscaping Ideas: Flower Beds

 Looking for an easy way to landscape your yard without putting too much money in?
 Why not plant your own flower bed?
 Though flowers can be an expensive investment, I recommend either growing from seed or waiting until your nursery has cleared out some of the plants from earlier in the season.
 You’ll really appreciate the money saved.
 Here’s what you should be planting in your flower bed, depending on if it is in an area of full sun or shade.

 Full Sun Flowers

 For full sun areas, plant Snapdragons, Vinca, Mexican Sunflowers, Zinnias, plenty of Marigolds, as well as any variety of Dahlia.
 These all do wonderfully when grown in areas of full sun.

 Calendula, Fuscia, Impatiens, Bleeding Heart, Hydrangea, Astilbe, and Violets all thrive where there is little to no sun.
 Put these flowers in your shade flower gardens.

 I’ve always said that adding a bit of river rock is all a home needs for seriously chic landscaping.
 However, purchasing rocks and gravel from a store who specializes in landscaping could end up being a bit pricey.

 To save some hard-earned dough on your rock landscaping accents, I recommend visiting construction and contracting sites to see if they have any extra.
 You can also visit a local farmer and offer to take some rocks off his hands.
 After all, farmers HATE rocky gardens!